Hello! (Best photo-bomb to date. I'm kind of proud of it.)

 can't carry much before my knees begin to buckle,

-and I make a pretty useless bodyguard,
+and I make a pretty useless bodyguard, (though not for lack of trying.)

 In the heat of battle I am just as likely to be a liability